ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

     <br>
     To enable automatic connection to a server, that server needs to recognise the SSH key as <i>authorised</i>.
 The list of authorised keys for a certain server is stored in the file <code>~/.ssh/authorized_keys</code>.
     <br>
-    To add the newly created SSH key as an <i>authorised</i> key for Gadi, run the following command from your local machine's terminal:
+    To add the newly created SSH key as an <i>authorised</i> key for <i>Gadi</i>, run the following command from your <b>local machine</b>:
     <pre><code>var=$( cat ~/.ssh/id_gadi.pub ) && ssh gadi "echo $var >> .ssh/authorized_keys"</code></pre>
     <div class="note">
-      Make sure to use double quotes <code>"</code> in the previous command.
+      Make sure to use double quotes <code>"</code> in the above command.
     </div>
-    You will be prompted for your NCI password.
-If you did all of the above steps correctly, it should be the last time you need to enter it.
+    You will be prompted to enter your NCI password.
+If you did all of the above steps correctly, this should be the last time you need to do so.
   </li>
 </ol>
-Now you should be able to connect to <i>Gadi</i> simply by running:
+Now you should be able to connect to <i>Gadi</i> simply by running from your local machine's terminal:
 <pre><code>ssh gadi</code></pre>

 ### Change default project on Gadi
 It is recommended that you check what your default project on <i>Gadi</i> is set to.
 The default project should be set to the computational project you will most likely use to run simulations/forecasts and store data.
 <br>
-To check which is your default project, on <i>Gadi</i>, run:
+You can check which is your default project by logging into <i>Gadi</i> and running:
 <pre><code>echo $PROJECT</code></pre>
-If you want to change your default project, on <i>Gadi</i> you should manually change the `PROJECT` field in the `~/.config/gadi-login.conf` file, exit from <i>Gadi</i>, and log back in.
+To change your default project on <i>Gadi</i>, you need to manually change the `PROJECT` field in the `~/.config/gadi-login.conf` file.
+Once this is done, exit from <i>Gadi</i> and log back in.
 <br>
-Alternatively, on <i>Gadi</i> you can run:
+Alternatively, you can run the following command on <i>Gadi</i>:
 <pre><code>sed "s/\(PROJECT \).*/\1&lt;new-default-project&gt;/" ~/.config/gadi-login.conf</code></pre>
-exit from <i>Gadi</i>, and log back in.
+For these changes to take effect, you need to exit your session on <i>Gadi</i> and then log back in.
 <br>
-For example, if you want to change your default project to `tm70`, on <i>Gadi</i>, run:
+For example, if you want to change your default project to `tm70` on <i>Gadi</i>:
 <terminal-window>
   <terminal-line data="input">echo $PROJECT</terminal-line>
   <terminal-line>&lt;old-default-project&gt;</terminal-line>